ShanJiang1911/learning-notes/reading01.md

 # **What I learned from "GitHub Markdown Syntax"**

-- [x] you can always adding liveliness to your pages.
+- [x] You can always adding liveliness to your pages.
 For details, please click [Here](https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax)